SupaxInc/data-structure-and-algorithms/README.md

     **Solution:** Adds two numbers (long addition) represented by two linked lists, digit by digit, taking care of carries and remainders, and returns the sum as a new linked list.

+    **NOTE: We are doing long addition from left to right instead of right to left due to the direction of the linked list**

     ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/f87cabf2-8d22-410c-bb4c-b00e5c7c3bac/8249d086-8e8e-46ab-b188-8c51e8aff9dc/Untitled.png)

     **Unique uses:**